-While I briefly examine 5 types of business, please remember to consult your professional advisors for a more in-depth analysis of each so that you can choose the entity best-suited for your individual needs.
+While I briefly examine five types of business, please remember to consult your professional advisors for a more in-depth analysis of each so that you can choose the entity best suited for your individual needs.

 The Internal Revenue Service defines a Sole Proprietor as “someone who owns an unincorporated business by himself or herself.”
 Essentially, this means that you can begin working for yourself at any time without filing state forms or regional tax documents that require dues and fees.

 As a Sole Proprietor, you can take contracts and accept bids under your own name, or you can informally “Do Business As” a company inseparable from you, the owner.
 Granted, you want to have correct licensing and certification to work in your industry or field.
 However, you can begin a company without wading through paperwork, documents, or state filing fees.

 If you begin a business as a sole proprietor, you don’t have to elect a board of directors to oversee company operations, nor do you have to hold annual meetings or record meeting minutes.
 You are in complete control of your business.
 You don’t have to answer to anyone for your decisions or your purchases.
 Because you operate the company alone, you receive all business profits, but of course, you will report and claim all business losses as well.

 In addition to its many advantages, the sole proprietorship has several disadvantages.
 As a sole proprietor, your personal financial and legal situation and your business financial and legal situations are one and the same.
 This means that you are liable for your company’s actions and interactions.
 If your business must declare bankruptcy, it will affect you and your family personally, most likely leaving you in personal bankruptcy.
 Likewise, any lawsuits filed against your business leave you personally liable for any fault found with the company.